WeAreMovingForward/wearemovingforward.github.io/index.md

 * [Parity.org](https://www.parity.org/), an organization that encourages corporations to commit to interviewing at least one qualified woman for all open roles at the VP level and above.
 * _More coming soon._  A number of organizations have informed us of initiatives that will launch in the next few months.

-If your organization is working on any tools or services for VCs shifting the diversity, inclusion and anti-harassment paradigm and would like to be included on this list, please email us at hello@venturemovingforward.org or [submit a pull request](https://github.com/WeAreMovingForward/wearemovingforward.github.io/compare?expand=1) on GitHub.
+If your organization is working on any tools or services for VCs shifting the diversity, inclusion and anti-harassment paradigm and would like to be included on this list, please email us at hello@venturemovingforward.org.

 **Continue to share your progress**.
-* **March 8, 2018** is our first launch where VCs are committing to start a conversation.
+* On March 8, 2018, [XX] firms made a public commitment to nurture diverse, inclusive and harassment-free workplaces.
-* **April 8, 2018** is a second-wave deadline for VCs who support this project and need more time to get their policies, statements, and points-of-contact together.
+* **We’re inviting additional VCs to commit to share** their policies, statements, and points-of-contact.
-* Over this **Summer 2018**, we are planning to add “LP Signatories” to the wiki.
-If you’re an LP who would like to support this project, please email us at hello@venturemovingforward.org.

-Are you working on something you’d like to share with the community?
-Please fill out [our Google Survey](https://goo.gl/forms/Bh5nZZbjiet5CJV23) or [submit a pull request](https://github.com/WeAreMovingForward/wearemovingforward.github.io/compare?expand=1) to share your methods to tackle harassment and discrimination in the workplace.
-We’ll continue to update the wiki.
+* If you’re a founder, and your investor isn’t on here yet, please share the #MovingForward project with them.

+Are you a VC?
+[Join #MovingForward](https://airtable.com/shrudsWooa1wa7sCm).
+Not sure where to start?
+Check out resources.

 # [](#news)Community Writing
 * [Insert community blog posts here as they launch + articles]

-# [](#partners)Wiki built in partnership with...
+### [](#partners)This open-source directory was built in collaboration with the VCs listed above and …
 [LOGOS]

-Thank you all the entrepreneurs, VCs and larger community for sparking positive change in our industry.
-2017 was a period of sharing, listening and processing.
-2018 is the time for action and #MovingForward.
+_Thank you to of all the entrepreneurs, VCs and larger community for sparking positive change in our industry._

+_2017 was a period of sharing, listening and processing.
+2018 is the time for action and *#MovingForward.*_